irenepapaspyratos/trady-cloud-demo/README.md

 - Place credentials etc. locally
 - Run start_script.sh

-**If you want to change some code:**
+**If you want to change some code using Github:**

 - Place your credentials etc. as secrets in your Github account

 **ATTENTION:**
-When you push any changes of the code to Github, they will be automatically applied via terraform to your AWS infrastructure !!**
+When you push any changes of the code to Github, they will be automatically applied via terraform to your AWS infrastructure !!